dwiepert/master_audio/README.md

 Embedding extraction is the only mode where target labels are not required.
 You can give a csv with only uid names  it will still function and extract embeddings.

 ## Calculating word similarity
-You can initialize and run `get_similarity_matrix(transcription)` to get a similarity matrix of all words in a transcription.
-For an example of calculating word similarity on a structured dataset, see `run_word_sim.py`[TODO].
+You can initialize and run `get_similarity_matrix(transcription)` for `FastText`, `Word2Vec`, and `WordNet` models to get a similarity matrix of all words in a single transcription.
+For an example of calculating word similarity on a structured dataset, see [`run_word_sim.py`](https://github.com/dwiepert/master_audio/blob/main/).
 This uses the base ASR dataset with `load_waveform` as False, so that the dataset only loads metadata (where transcriptions should be stored after `run_ASR.py`).

+To calculate word similarty with this code, you must specify the following:
+* `--input_dir` and `--output_dir`, either local or GCS.
+Generally, if working with a dataset they would be the same directory.
+* `--tasks`, to set which speech tasks to transcribe.
+We skip AMR/SMR/Vowel Prolongation as default.
+* `--transcription_type`, to choose which transcription to calculate similarity for.
+Choose based on naming conventions from ASR database runs.
+* `--model_type`and `--checkpoint`. `--model_type` should be one of 'fasttext', 'wordnet', or 'word2vec'.
+The `--checkpoint` should be a full file path either locally or in GCS to a directory/file containing a pretrained model.
+* If using GCS, don't forget to set `--cloud` to True for whichever items are stored in the cloud and give the `--bucket_name`, `--project_name`, and a `--local_dir`.

+By default, this will save the output as a json in the ouput directory.
+The results have the following format:
+{uid: {'transcription': Str, 'words': List[str], 'similarity':Matrix}}